NLaundry/Dots/README.md

 * Create a link for the binary file: ln -s /opt/firefox/firefox /usr/local/bin/firefox
 * Firefox with I3: popups must be set to open in floating mode
     * in config file: for_window [window_role="About"] floating enable
+#### Styling firefox
+* enable userChrome css:
+    * navigate to about:config and enable toolkit.legacyUserProfileCustomizations.stylesheets
+    * add the chrome file from config to ~/.mozilla/firefox/{userName}/chrome

 ### Audio on Manjaro
 * Install pulseaudio and pulse-audio via pacman